Yash-Kavaiya/Python-DSA/Vizuara/1_Why to Learn DSA.md

 ## ⚙️ What Are Algorithms?

 **Algorithms** are step-by-step instructions that dictate how data is processed to produce meaningful results.
-They define the logic for manipulating data within data structures to achieve desired outcomes.[3][11][1][10]
+They define the logic for manipulating data within data structures to achieve desired outcomes.

 ### Travel Analogy: Route Selection